 - Create a home for thought leadership – build a content machine that feeds search engines, increases visibility and demonstrates that you mean business

-“At this apex of career transition, executives simply can’t afford to ignore the proven power of Personal Branding to open doors to Directorship roles that can change the course of a careers and leave an incredible positive legacy.”
+“At this apex of career transition, executives simply can’t afford to ignore the proven power of Personal Branding to open doors to Directorship roles that can change the course of a career and leave a powerful and positive legacy.” – Trudy Johnston, Director of Vim + Zest Personal Branding

 Vim + Zest Personal Branding is a specialist Branding and Marketing agency for people and organisations that matter.
 We help leaders to create impact to build a better world.